A Leprechaun’s Gaze

-Loose ends were tied, the message sent,
+Loose ends were tied; the message sent,

-as I walked on in merriment.
+and I walked on in merriment.

 With ruddy arms I build a cairn